jinkaiqian-color/CMYK-to-Lab-iccExtract/Introduction.md

 I should note that I am not an ICC expert or formally trained color scientist.
 I am simply someone who enjoys learning about color science and exploring practical solutions to real-world printing challenges.
-The concepts and tools discussed in this article grew out of that curiosity and a desire to better understand the relationship between CMYK values, Lab color measurements, and printer capabilities.
+The concepts and tools discussed in this article grew out of that curiosity and a desire to better understand the relationship between CMYK values, L* a* b* color measurements, and printer capabilities.

 My goal in this series is not to present myself as an authority, but rather to share what I have learned and encourage discussion within the printing and color management community.
 I welcome feedback, alternative